yastij/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

   ...

   // SafeDetach indicates this CSI volume driver is able to perform detach
-  // operations, when set to true, the CSI volume driver needs to ensure that
+  // operations.
+When set to true, the CSI volume driver needs to ensure that
-  // ControllerUnpublishVolume() implementation is checking for detach safety
+  // ControllerUnpublishVolume() implementation is checking whether a volume
+  // can be detached safely
   // +optional
   SafeDetach *bool
 }

 ```

+Existing logic:
-When a node is shut down, the health check in Node lifecycle controller, part of kube-controller-manager, sets Node v1.NodeReady Condition to False or Unknown (unreachable) if lease is not renewed for a specific grace period.
+* When a node is partitioned from the control plane, the health check in Node lifecycle controller, part of kube-controller-manager, sets Node v1.NodeReady Condition to False or Unknown (unreachable) if lease is not renewed for a specific grace period.
 Node Status becomes NotReady.

-After 300 seconds (default), the Taint Manager tries to delete Pods on the Node after detecting that the Node is NotReady.
+* After 300 seconds (default), the Taint Manager tries to delete Pods on the Node after detecting that the Node is NotReady.
 The Pods will be stuck in terminating status.

+Proposed logic change:
-The Pod GC Controller, part of the kube-controller-manager, would need to go through all the Pods in terminating state, verify that the Node is NotReady, and then check if the `SafeDetach` flag in CSIDriver is set to true.
+* The Pod GC Controller, part of the kube-controller-manager, would need to go through all the Pods in terminating state, verify that the Node is NotReady, and then check if the `SafeDetach` flag in CSIDriver is set to true.
 If so, forcefully delete pods that are stuck.

-Specifically the Pod GC Controller (the only controller able to forcefully delete pods) would also check now for stateful pods, and select those that satisfy ALL of the following conditions:
+* Specifically the Pod GC Controller (the only controller able to forcefully delete pods) would also check now for stateful pods, and select those that satisfy ALL of the following conditions:

-- pods that are backed by a provisioner that support safe detach
+  * pods that are backed by a CSI driver that supports `SafeDetach`.
-- pods that are backed by volumes that aren't marked as `ReadWriteMany, this would avoid breaking having multiple replicas of the same pod.
+  * pods that are backed by volumes that aren't marked as `ReadWriteMany`.
+This would avoid breaking having multiple replicas of the same pod.

-Once pods are selected and forcefully deleted, the attachdetach reconciler should check if the `UNPUBLISH_FENCE` CSI controller capability is true.
-If true, it should skip the `attachedVolume.MountedByNode` check for the volumes backing these pods and allow `ControllerUnpublishVolume` to happen before `NodeUnpublishVolume` and/or `NodeUnstageVolume` are called.
+* Once pods are selected and forcefully deleted, the attachdetach reconciler should check if the `SafeDetach` flag in CSIDriver is set to true.
+If so, it should skip the `attachedVolume.MountedByNode` check for the volumes backing these pods and allow `volumeAttachement` to be deleted.

+* This would trigger the deletion of the `volumeAttachement` objects.
+This would allow `ControllerUnpublishVolume` to happen before `NodeUnpublishVolume` and/or `NodeUnstageVolume` are called.

-This would trigger the deletion of the `volumeAttachement` objects, which would in turn trigger `ControllerUnpublishVolume()`.
-The provider would need to ensure there that no volume is being used through a mount point.
-If unable to determine the usage, the storage provider can return an error without detaching the volume, the `external-attacher` would then retry with backoff.
+* When the `external-attacher` detects the `volumeAttachement` object is being deleted, it needs to check if the `UNPUBLISH_FENCE` CSI controller capability is true.
+If so, it calls CSI driver's `ControllerUnpublishVolume` and sets `ControllerUnpublishVolume.fence` field to true.
+The CSI driver would need to ensure that no volume is being used through a mount point.
+If unable to determine the usage, the CSI driver can return an error without detaching the volume.
+The `external-attacher` would then retry with backoffs.

-The Pod GC Controller would also apply a `quarantine` taint on the nodes whose pods are forcefully deleted due to the shutdown.
+* The Pod GC Controller would also apply a `quarantine` taint on the nodes whose pods are forcefully deleted due to the shutdown.
+This should happen before the pods are being evicted.
+The "quarantine" taint indicates that new pods should not be scheduled on the node.

 ### Handle the Return of Shutdown Node